osidorkin/unix-tools/README.md

 ability to specify columns as a key for sort operation sortby reads data from standard input and writes data to standard output
 arguments:
-  -d<delimiter> - column delimiter string
+  -d[delimiter] - (optional)column delimiter string
-  -f<fields> - fields is command separated list of column 1-based numbers to use as a sorting key
+  -f[fields] - (optional)fields is command separated list of column 1-based numbers to use as a sorting key
                to interpret column text as an integer add 'i' suffix after column number -u - (optional) leave only first occurance for lines with same key -c - (optional) in combination with -u will print number of lines with the same key